Large deviations for the 3D dimer model: Preliminaries

-which we call \emph{the mean current octahedron}.
 There are a few other useful formulations of the mean current.
 We define the function $s_0:\Omega\to \m R^3$ to be the direction of the tile at the origin in $\tau$.
-Then the mean current can be computed as an expected value of $s_0$: Similarly let $\Lambda_n=[-n,n]^3$, and let $\text{even}(\Lambda_n)$ denote the even points in $\Lambda_n$.
-We define the function The function $s_n(\tau)$ measures the average tile direction of $\tau$ in the box $\Lambda_n$.
-By $\threeeven$-invariance,
+Then the mean current can be computed as an expected value of $s_0$: \symindex{Chapter 2!$s_0(\tau)$ - the direction of the tile in $\tau$ at the origin}